phalcon/documentation/docs/db-models.md

 Phalcon's resultsets emulate scrollable cursors.
 You can get any row just by accessing its position, or seeking the internal pointer to a specific position.

+!!! info "NOTE"

-> **NOTE**: Some database systems do not support scrollable cursors.
+    Some database systems do not support scrollable cursors.
 This forces Phalcon to re-execute the query, in order to rewind the cursor to the beginning and obtain the record at the requested position.
 Similarly, if a resultset is traversed several times, the query must be executed the same number of times.
-{: .alert .alert-info }

 Storing large query results in memory will consume many resources.
 You can however instruct Phalcon to fetch data in chunks of rows, thus reducing the need to re-execute the request in many cases.
 You can achieve that by setting the `orm.resultset_prefetch_records` setup value.
 This can be done either in `php.ini` or in the model `setup()`.
 More information about this can be found in the [features](#disablingenabling-features) section.